neckata/ModularArchitecture/README.md

 ![Project Strucutre](https://raw.githubusercontent.com/neckata/ModularArchitecture/master/About/structure.PNG)

  - API will hold all the service / controller registration logics and nothing else.
- - Module.Slack & Module.Outlook will contain the API controllers only,which will be picked up by the API Project.
  - Module.Slack.Core & Module.Outlook.Core will contain the Entity models, interfaces specific to the module and so on.
- - Module.Slack.Infrastructure & Module.Outlook.Infrastructure will mainly hold the Service implementation.
+ - Module.Slack.Infrastructure & Module.Outlook.Infrastructure will mainly hold the Service implementation and the API controllers only, which will be picked up by the API Project
  - Shared.Core will have Common Service Implementations / Interfaces and basically everything that has to be shared across the application.
  - Shared.Models is where the Request /Response classes are added.
  - Shared.Infrastructure contians middlewares, utilities and specify which Database Provider to use for the entire application.